-1.4.1 Authentication Method
+1.5.1 Authentication Method

-Authentication Method verifies the identity of someone who wants to access data, resources, or applications.
+An authentication method verifies the identity of an individual who wants to access data, resources, or applications.
 Validating that identity establishes a trust relationship for further interactions.

-1.4.2 Authentication Chain
+1.5.2 Authentication Chain

-Authentication Chain is a combination of authentication methods.
-User needs to pass all methods in order to be successfully authenticated.
-E.g., if you create a chain which has LDAP Password and SMS in it, the user will first need to enter his/her LDAP Password.
-If the password is correct, the system will send SMS with an One-Time-Password to the mobile of the user.
-The user needs to enter the correct OTP in order to be authenticated.
+An authentication chain is a combination of authentication methods.
+A user must pass all methods in the chain to be successfully authenticated.
+For example, if you create a chain with LDAP Password and SMS, a user must first specify the LDAP Password.
+If the password is correct, the system sends an SMS with a One-Time-Password (OTP) to the user's mobile.
+The user must specify the correct OTP to be authenticated.